 Circle the steep horseshoe bowl of Lyscombe Bottom.
-Explore the surrounding ancient landscape filled with hillforts and medieval trackways to find the remains of the lost little village.
-Clamber the ruins in the valley and then slopes to the views, all in the heart of Dorset.
+Explore the surrounding ancient landscape, filled with ancient earthworks, Iron Age hillforts and medieval trackways to find the remains of a lost, little village.
+Clamber the ruins in the valley, follow the river upstream and scale the slopes to the views, all in the central heart of Dorset.

 Distance: 3.5 miles/5.7km